 Diabetes resistance estimates how well protected your body is from the risk of developing type 2 diabetes.
 It is calculated by analysing various health markers in your blood (also known as biomarkers).
 However, we summarised all these biomarkers into a single health indicator score that’s easy to understand.
 Here's more on how diabetes resistance affects your health and ways to improve it.

 Your diabetes resistance –– in other words, your shield strength against developing type 2 diabetes –– has a direct link to your body’s energy metabolism process.
 To briefly explain how this works, let’s understand the biology behind it.
-As you might already know, carbohydrates from your food break down into glucose which helps the cells produce energy.
+As you might already know, carbohydrates from your food break down into glucose, helping the cells produce energy.
 However, there’s one more crucial aspect of this function –– regulating the right energy uptake and utilisation in your body –– which is done by a hormone called insulin.
 In simpler words, the insulin allows your body to use enough amount of sugar (glucose) from carbohydrates for energy to use today and then store glucose for future use.
 Thereby, insulin also keeps your blood sugar level from getting too high (hyperglycemia) or too low (hypoglycemia).
-Impaired insulin sensitivity increases blood sugar levels in your body, which can develop into type 2 diabetes over time.
+Impaired insulin sensitivity increases blood sugar levels in your body, developing into type 2 diabetes over time.

-To estimate your diabetes resistance score, we measure multiple biomarkers ––glucose, GlycA, ApoB, ApoA1, ApoB/ApoA1 ratio, HDL-cholesterol, triglycerides, VLDL-cholesterol, PUFA%, MUFA%, omega-6% and SFA%.
-Medical research shows how changes in the level of these biomarkers are associated with a person’s long-term type 2 diabetes risk.
+To estimate your diabetes resistance score, we measure multiple biomarkers –– glucose, GlycA, ApoB, ApoA1, ApoB/ApoA1 ratio, HDL-cholesterol, triglycerides, VLDL-cholesterol, PUFA%, MUFA%, omega-6% and SFA%.
+Medical research shows how changes in these biomarkers' level are associated with a person’s long-term type 2 diabetes risk.
 Based on this knowledge, we summarise your biomarker results into a single score to show how resistant your body is currently to type 2 diabetes.

 Glucose, GlycA, ApoB, ApoA1, ApoB/ApoA1 ratio, HDL-cholesterol, triglycerides, VLDL-cholesterol, PUFA%, MUFA%, Omega-6%, SFA%.